ipande/InstagramClient/README.md

 * Display a nice default placeholder graphic for each image during loading
 * Improved the user interface through styling and coloring:
 	Specifically, used standardized colors to match instagram colors, heart icon for likes, centered and padded views properly.
+* Used the butterknife library for annotation based faster view bindings

 The following **additional** features are implemented: